On a Nonlocal Integral Operator Commuting with the Laplacian and the Sturm-Liouville Problem I: Low Rank Perturbations of the Operator: Introduction

 We focus on the one-dimensional setting of \emph{a nonlocal boundary value problem defined by a symmetric kernel on a finite interval}.
-These problems have roots in the work of Marcel Riesz \cite{Riesz38,Riesz49}, and in the work of Schoenberg~\cite{Schoenberg1,Schoenberg2,Schoenberg3} in the discrete setting.
+The problems we treat have roots in the work of Marcel Riesz \cite{Riesz38,Riesz49}, and in the work of Schoenberg~\cite{Schoenberg1,Schoenberg2,Schoenberg3} in the discrete setting.
 A general formulation is given in Hellwig \cite[Chap.~4]{Hellwig}.
-We offer a unified alternative following \cite{KATO} and more recent works \cite{GK-JFA19,AGHKLT19,AGHKLT18,GK-survey19,GK-QAM19} which address the case where $\lambda=0$ is one of the eigenvalues.
+We offer a unified alternative following Kato \cite{KATO} and more recent works by Gesztesy and his collaborators \cite{GK-JFA19,AGHKLT19,AGHKLT18,GK-survey19,GK-QAM19}.
+The spectral framework proposed in this article provides an efficient and systematic way of obtaining the Green's function, especially in the case where $\lambda=0$ is one of the eigenvalues (compare, e.g., with the Neumann boundary condition calculations in Porter \& Stirling \cite{PorterStirling}), or the more recent Fucci \emph{et.\ al} \cite{FGKLNS2021,FGKNS2021} for a more general setting of the Kre\u{\i}n-von-Neumann eigenvalue problem.
+Our work aligns with Gesztesy \& Kirsten \cite{GK-survey19,GK-QAM19}.
+Our framework explains the complications in the expression of the Green's function in terms of Riesz projections.

 In its simplest form, our operator of interest is a \emph{nonlocal} operator defined by

 We are interested in the spectral properties of this operator.
 The eigenvalue problem associated with \cref{eq:Saito-Operator}, i.e., $ \mathcal{K} u = (1/\lambda) u$, corresponds to the following \emph{Sturm-Liouville eigenvalue problem:}